mentlsve/CarND-Vehicle-Detection/README.md

 For RGB the information in the individual channels seems to be redundant, especially when looking at the cars and the close area around them.
 For YCrCB there is more difference between the individual channels.
 Although the Cr and Cb channel do not seem to be very helpful I calculated the HOG for every channel and included all in my final feature vector as this still improved accuracy slightly (less than 4%).

 The function `get_hog_features`  extracts the hog features of a single-channel.
 It is delegating to the `hog()` function of [scikit-image](http://scikit-image.org/docs/dev/api/skimage.feature.html?highlight=feature%20hog#skimage.feature.hog) which does the actual work.
-I have choosen the same parameteres as presented in the lecture which are a common choice.
+I have chosen the same parameters as presented in the lecture which are a common choice.

 | Parameter | Description | Value |
 | --------- | ----------- | ----- |